4-H Positive Youth Development

 Relevance

-Developing Maine youth science, technology, engineering, and math (STEM) literacy is vital to ensuring that our state continues to thrive economically and socially.
+Developing Maine youth STEM literacy is vital to ensuring that our state continues to thrive economically and socially.
 Given the remote and diverse communities where Maine youth live, informal education can help minimize inequities in rural youth STEM education and career pipelines.
 Future career opportunities in Maine will depend heavily on STEM skills, whether in the growing fields of healthcare and engineering, or in positions requiring technical skills, such as construction, and maintenance of transportation and energy systems.

 Response

 4-H STEM Ambassadors are trained University of Maine System students enrolled as 4-H volunteers who facilitate hands-on STEM activities with youth 8–14 years old throughout Maine.
-Since 2014, our 4-H STEM Ambassadors program has enrolled and trained more than 500 UMaine system students who have facilitated in-person, hands-on learning experiences fostering youth STEM enjoyment, literacy, and identity, reaching more than 6,000 Maine youth in classrooms, libraries, and after-school clubs across the state.
-In the Fall 2020, Extension redesigned the program to be virtual, including training, mentoring, and experiential STEM programming.
+Since 2014, our 4-H STEM Ambassadors program has enrolled and trained nearly 600 University of Maine System students who have facilitated in-person, hands-on learning experiences fostering youth STEM enjoyment, literacy, and identity, reaching more than 6,000 Maine youth in classrooms, libraries, and after-school clubs across the state.
+In fall 2020, Extension redesigned the program to be virtual, including a training, mentoring, and experiential STEM programming.
+The shift to a virtual program allowed for multicampus student teams and increased access for more distant community partners regardless of local program model (remote, in-person, hybrid).

 Results

-The shift to a virtual program allowed for multicampus student teams and increased access for more distant community partners regardless of the local program model (remote, in-person, hybrid).
-In 2021 the program reached more than 300 students, grades 3–8, across 18 sites with the help of 39 volunteer Ambassadors and staff.
-In 2022 program staff spent the first part of the year upgrading the virtual programming and then reached another 89 students at seven sites with the help of 11 Ambassadors.
+In 2023, the program reached more than 200 students, grades 3–8, with the help of 63 volunteer Ambassadors and staff.
 Through this program, youth ages 8–14 come to view these Ambassadors as mentors and leaders in their community while also developing skills in STEM through hands-on activities and becoming connected to research, resources, and scientists at Maine’s public universities.

 Relevance